 Our mission at Halstead is to help jewelry makers build their businesses.
 It’s why we developed the Halstead Grant for emerging artists and it’s why you see so many jewelry business tips here on the website.

-It goes without saying that you’re offering an amazing collection of jewelry made with love, skill and attention to quality.
-And, we all know that making jewelry is the fun part.
+We all know that making jewelry is the fun part.
 But, the reality is that you will spend just as much time or more on the business side of things.
-Here are five things to consider as you grow your business:
+This quick overview gives you quick, high-level jewelry business tips to consider.

 Our passion is supporting artisan jewelry businesses just like yours.
 Are you just starting out?
 Visit HalsteadBead.com/Grant for information about our Halstead Grant for business development.